camcasey/ai-group-project/README.md

 <li>Olivia May</li>
 <li>Cam Casey</li>

-This project is to be developed using the IntelliJ Idea IDE.
+This project was developed using the IntelliJ Idea IDE.